The Henleaze Junior Curriculum

 Modern Foreign Languages

 We include the teaching of a second language under this heading.
 Learning another language reinforces essential literacy and oracy skills.
-All children have a lesson every week, starting with German as soon as they join the school in Year 3, and then studying French in Years 4, 5 and 6.
+All children have a lesson every week, starting with German as soon as they join the school in Year 3, and then moving on to French in Year 5.

 Classes have a daily Maths lesson.
 Much emphasis is placed upon the application of mathematical ideas in real situations.
 In line with the National Curriculum 2014, mental maths skills, problem solving, reasoning and fluency in Maths are key.
 Written calculations are taught in accordance with the National Curriculum.
 Challenge in Maths is provided by exploring concepts in greater depth.